Hospitals & Asylums

 Amantadine or Tamiflu, Ampicillin or streptomycin, a dab of $1 hydrocortisone

-crme on the chest, and respirator to prevent dust inspiration, respectively.
-To
+creme on the chest, and respirator to prevent dust inspiration, respectively.

 and pertussis, an extremely runny nose in the first week when it can be treated